GoogleCloudPlatform/looker-hosting-reference-implementations/docs/01_gcp_project_setup.md

 Once your service account is created you will need to grant your account the ability to [impersonate it](https://cloud.google.com/iam/docs/impersonating-service-accounts#impersonate-sa-level).
 Navigate to Service Account's Permissions, add your principal email address, and grant it the `Service Account Token Creator` role.

+We need to make one more IAM-related change.
+Navigate to IAM & Admin -> IAM and locate your Cloud Build service account - it will have been automatically created when you enabled the Cloud Build API.
+It will have the format of `<project number>@cloudbuild.gserviceaccount.com`.

+Edit the permissions and add `Secret Manager Secret Accessor`.

 ## Step 8: Install Required Software

 Let's get the rest of the software stack installed in your development environment.
 See below for links to installation instructions for each tool.